Tantilla melanocephala: Geographic range

-In Central America it is found from Guatemala south to Panama.
+In Central America Tantilla melanocephala is found from Guatemala south to Panama.
 In South America it is found from Trinidad and Tobago south to northern Argentina.

+Habitat

+The preferred natural habitats of Tantilla melanocephala are grassland, savanna, and forest, at altitudes from sea level to 2,750 m, and it has also been found in artificial habitats such as pastures, gardens, and plantations.

 Description

 Tantilla melanocephala may attain a total length of 50 cm, which includes a tail 10 cm long.

 Dorsally, it is pale brown or red, and some specimens also have 3 or 5 narrow brown stripes.
 The top of the head and neck are black or dark brown.
 Ventrally, it is yellowish white.

 The dorsal scales are smooth, without apical pits, and arranged in 15 rows at midbody.

+Behavior

+Tantilla melanocephala is terrestrial and diurnal.

+Diet

+Tantilla melanocephala preys predominately upon centipedes.